 Can I sell artwork of celebrities?
-Copyright and trademark for entrepreneurs4 min read
+Copyright and trademark for print-on-demand4 min read

 In 2016 I was cheering in my room as I hit 300 sales in a week from my small eCommerce business as my store took a steady boom toward the sky.
 But then my bubble popped because I got hit by a copyright infringement notice by Disney and Warner Brothers in my print-on-demand eCommerce store.
-I was confused because as far as I was aware, I did not use any of their artwork, images or brand.
+I was confused because as far as I was aware, I did not use any of their artwork or images.

 The copyright law around selling artwork that depicts the likeliness of a celebrity, public personality, song lyrics or artwork is a grey area.
 What determines whether what you sell would infringe copyright laws depends on several factors.
 Keep reading, and I will help you find out whether you are on the right side of the law or not and what you can do to help your situation.